-- 14. A net short position to a counterparty in the banking book or a net short position to a counterparty in the trading book should be disregarded. - 15.
-Indirect exposures should be determined as exposures to a credit protection provider by Rule 54 of the BELR. - 16.
-For the purposes of reporting the exposures before CRM and exposures after CRM in this Return, subdivision 2, Division 3 (for reducing a CRM covered exposure) and rule 54 (for recognizing an exposure to the credit protection provider) of Part 7 of the BELR apply to a reporting institution incorporated outside Hong Kong as if the institution were a Category A institution or Category B institution.
-Alternatively, an institution incorporated outside Hong Kong - - (i) may apply similar credit risk adjustment and risk transfer mechanism under the formal rules of its place of incorporation to implement the "Supervisory framework for measuring and controlling large exposures" issued by the BCBS in 2014 or; - (ii) (if the regulator of its place of incorporation does not implement the "Supervisory framework for measuring and controlling large exposures" issued by the BCBS in 2014 for the time being) may apply the credit risk adjustment and risk transfer mechanism as applicable to it under its home rules on large exposures (to avoid doubt, this accommodates no adjustment and transfer).
+- 16. For the purposes of reporting the exposures before CRM and exposures after CRM in this Return, subdivision 2, Division 3 (for reducing a CRM covered exposure) and Rule 54 (for recognizing an exposure to the credit protection provider) of Part 7 of the BELR apply to a reporting institution incorporated outside Hong Kong as if the institution were a Category A institution or Category B institution 6.
+Alternatively, an institution incorporated outside Hong Kong - - (i) may apply similar credit risk adjustment and risk transfer mechanism under the formal rules of its place of incorporation to implement the BCBS standard, "LEX Large Exposures", as set out in the consolidated Basel Framework published by the BCBS in December 2019 ("LEX standard"), as amended or supplemented by the BCBS from time to time; or - (ii) (if the regulator of its place of incorporation has not implemented large exposure limits based on the LEX standard) may apply the credit risk adjustment and risk transfer mechanism, if any, applicable to it under its home rules on large exposures.

-An overseas AI is required to inform its case officer on its choice of application of credit risk adjustment and risk transfer mechanism for the purpose of reporting this return and is expected to apply the chosen method consistently.
+An overseas incorporated AI is required to inform its case officer on its choice of application of credit risk adjustment and risk transfer mechanism for the purpose of reporting this return and is expected to apply the chosen method consistently.